slauzinho/code-challenge/README.md

 Show the list of songs, artist name, cover image and genre.

 I want to be able to play load into my player any song from the list.

+## Design

+You should use scss for styling the project

 ## Assets